kyrylo/kyrylo.org/_posts/2024-01-21-how-to-enable-the-traefik-dashboard-for-a-rails-7-1-app.md

-The official Kamal docs provide an [example](https://kamal-deploy.org/docs/configuration) of how you can enable the dashboard, but they are not complete, and they don't make it obvious that the presented YAML configures the Traefik dashboard, and they don't go into details about what the dashboard is.
+The official Kamal docs provide an [example](https://kamal-deploy.org/docs/configuration) of how you can enable the dashboard, but they are not complete, and they don't make it obvious that the presented YAML configures the Traefik dashboard.
+They also don't go into details about what the dashboard is.

 <img src="https://imgur.com/s1eEWFF.png">